emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 	# Activate PATH and other environment variables in the current terminal
 	source ./emsdk_env.sh

-The package manager can do many other maintenance tasks ranging from fetching specific old versions of the SDK through to using the :ref:`versions of the tools on Github <emsdk-master-or-incoming-sdk>` (or even your own fork).
+The package manager can do many other maintenance tasks ranging from fetching specific old versions of the SDK through to using the :ref:`versions of the tools on GitHub <emsdk-master-or-incoming-sdk>` (or even your own fork).
 Check out all the possibilities in the :ref:`emsdk_howto`.

 .. _downloads-uninstall-the-sdk: